meleu/meleudotdev/notes/knowledge-gaps.md

 ## VPN

-I need to understand, at least in general, how a Virtual Private Network works.
+I know how to use it, but I want to understand, at least in general, how a Virtual Private Network works.

 ## nslookup